arcee-ai/mergekit/docs/create_a_merge_method.md

 Group kernels use ordinary annotations for shared Python values and `PerInput[T]` or `PerNonBase[T]` for ordered mappings keyed by `TensorEntry.id`.
 Shared values may include lists and other unhashable types; only batch kernels require hashable Python options.
-The signature remains the source of parameter validation, including ordinary `Annotated` constraints such as `Annotated[float, Field(gt=0)]` and constraints inside per-input `T`.
-No `Shared` or `Option` wrapper is needed.
+Parameters are validated against their annotations, including ordinary `Annotated` constraints such as `Annotated[float, Field(gt=0)]` and constraints inside per-input `T`.

 Group kernels receive mappings for per-input values; batch kernels receive tensors annotated with `BatchParameter`.
 These annotations describe different runtime